Lavilaan/Chatbot/README.md

 Contributions to the project are welcome.
 Please fork the repository and submit a pull request with any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## Contact
-For any inquiries or support, please contact [Your Name] at [Your Email Address].